 If you're thinking of signing up with Sky Digital, here's why now's a good idea:

-1. TV, Broadband and Phone in one package - Sky is offering a package deal - Over 200 digital TV channels, Broadband Internet access (with a free Broadband router), plus free UK evening and weekend landline phone calls... all this for just £19 a month.
+1. TV, Broadband and Phone in one package - Sky is offering a package deal - Over 200 digital TV channels, Broadband Internet access (wireless router included), plus free UK evening and weekend landline phone calls... from £21.50 a month, plus line rental.

-3. Free digibox: You get a free digibox and dish when ordered online.
-A one-off £30 installation fee applies.
+2. Free digibox: You get a free Sky+ HD digibox and dish when ordered online.

-4. Free Internet: Sky Digital is offering free Broadband to all subscribers.
+3. Free Internet: Sky Digital is offering free Broadband to Sky subscribers.

-5. Extras: You can optionally sign up for a Sky+ or Sky HD box, or Sky Multiroom
+4. Extras: You can optionally sign up for a Sky+HD box, or Sky Multiroom

 Order NowMore on these offers at www.sky.com/skycom